awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 1. The event occurred on a bucket and prefix that are specified in the trail, but `GetObject` is a read\-type Amazon S3 object\-level API\.
 It is recorded as a **Read** data event in CloudTrail, and the trail is not configured to log **Read** events\.
 The trail doesn't log the event\.

 **Note**
 If you are logging data events for specific Amazon S3 buckets, we recommend you do not use an Amazon S3 bucket for which you are logging data events to receive log files that you have specified in the data events section\.
-Using the same Amazon S3 bucket causes your trail to log a data event each time log files are delivered to your Amazon S3 bucket\.
+Using the same Amazon S3 bucket causes your trail or event data store to log a data event each time log files are delivered to your Amazon S3 bucket\.
 Log files are aggregated events delivered at intervals, so this is not a 1:1 ratio of event to log file; the event is logged in the next log file\.
-For example, when the trail delivers logs, the `PutObject` event occurs on the S3 bucket\.
+For example, when CloudTrail delivers logs, the `PutObject` event occurs on the S3 bucket\.
 If the S3 bucket is also specified in the data events section, the trail processes and logs the `PutObject` event as a data event\.
 That action is another `PutObject` event, and the trail processes and logs the event again\.
 For more information, see [How CloudTrail works](how-cloudtrail-works.md)\.
 To avoid logging data events for the Amazon S3 bucket where you receive log files if you configure a trail to log all Amazon S3 data events in your AWS account, consider configuring delivery of log files to an Amazon S3 bucket that belongs to another AWS account\.
 For more information, see [Receiving CloudTrail log files from multiple accountsRedacting bucket owner account IDs for data events called by other accounts](cloudtrail-receive-logs-from-multiple-accounts.md)\.

 ### Logging data events for S3 objects in other AWS accounts<a name="logging-data-events-for-s3-resources-in-other-accounts"></a>